21st Century Wire

 By 2020 or soon after it is logical and feasible to predict the US will become entirely self-sufficient for oil and a substantial exporter of natural gas – helped by its continuing near-flatline profile of domestic oil and energy demand, with 2007 still remaining a highwater mark.

 Why would the US want oil wars in the Middle East, when it is oil self-sufficient?
-Is heavy US military presence in the Persian (or Arab) Gulf region a “protection service” it runs for the Europeans, Chinese, Japanese, South Koreans, Indians and any other major oil importer?
+Is heavy US military presence in the Persian (or Arab) Gulf region a “protection service” it runs for the Europeans – but even more importantly, for the Chinese, Japanese, South Koreans, Indians and any other major oil importer?

 The idea of a global oil security protection service – designed by the US and applied by the US and for the moment, still free of charge – surely crops up, ever more frequently, in US political and strategic thinking.
 President Obama’s very recent announcement of a “zero military option” for Afghanistan – the complete removal of all US fighting forces perhaps this year – is basically a cost/benefit decision.
 The economic bottom line from staying in Afghanistan, despite the rumors of rare earths, gas, gold and high value buddhist prayer wheel trinkets in simply massive quantities, is negative.
 Also, no other major Western power wants to pay for the Afghan war.
 Ergo, the war is terminated.